 A small government champion, Josiah was awarded an A+ and the top 2017 ranking in the House from the Club for Growth.
 Josiah has consistently worked to defend the taxpayer against ever-growing state spending.
 He believes the priorities in Columbia are often in the wrong places.
 One example occurred during the budget debate this year when Josiah advocated for $5 million in funding for school resource officers, but the House voted down his amendment and instead spent the money on tourism advertising!
 Josiah seeks to fully fund core functions of government like our roads, education, courts, and law enforcement rather than throwing money away on pet projects.

+Josiah lives out his belief in transparency.
 Since his election, Josiah has held monthly town hall events, provided consistent email updates on how he is voting, and been responsive on Facebook and by phone.
-You can call his personal cell at 864-420-7933, or find him on Facebook at www.fb.com/magnusonsc.
+You can call his personal cell at 864-420-7933, or connect directly with him on Facebook at www.fb.com/magnusonsc.

 Josiah Magnuson is an educator and electrical repairman from Campobello, South Carolina.